zuozhenggh/learning-library/data-management-library/mysql/heatwave-intro/run-queries/run-queries.md

 ## Task 1: Run Queries in HeatWave

-1. If not already connected with SSH, connect to the Cloud Shell
+1. If not already connected with SSH, connect to Compute instance using Cloud Shell

+    (Example: **ssh -i ~/.ssh/id_rsa opc@132.145.170...**)

-2. On command Line, connect to MySQL using the MySQL Shell client tool
+2. On command Line, connect to MySQL using the MySQL Shell client tool with the following command:

     ```
-        <copy>mysqlsh admin@127.0.0.1 --sql</copy>
+    <copy>mysqlsh -uadmin -p -h 10.0.1... --sql </copy>
     ```

 3. Change to the airport database

     Enter the following command at the prompt